Xjkslhstxn/BT4222/README.md

     Navigate to the respective notebook file (`.ipynb`) you wish to run and follow the instructions within.

 5. **Data Files**:
-    Ensure you have the necessary data files placed in the specified directories as mentioned in the notebooks.
-The paths to input and output CSV files are crucial for the scripts to run correctly.
+    Ensure you have the necessary data files downloaded from the drive and placed in your local drive.
+Then, import them into your colab by cd into your own local drive to access the csv needed.